bitextor/bicleaner/README.md

 ## Training classifiers

-In case you need to train a new classifier (i.e. because it is not available in the language packs provided in [bitextor-data](https://github.com/bitextor/bitextor-data/tree/master/bicleaner)), you can use `bicleaner-train` .
+In case you need to train a new classifier (i.e. because it is not available in the language packs provided at [bitextor-data](https://github.com/bitextor/bitextor-data/releases/tag/bicleaner-v1.0)), you can use `bicleaner-train` .
 `bicleaner-train` is a Python3 tool that allows to train a classifier which predicts whether a pair of sentences are mutual translations or not.